dvsa/rsp-token-service/README.md

-# RSP Payment Token Decrypt
+# RSP Payment Token Service
 #### The below environment variables should be acquired and set locally for the API to run correctly:
 ENCRYPTION_PASSWORD - This is the key used to encrypt and decrypt the token.
 - This can be set in a .env file at the root level of the project.